 -Let me see please.
 He grabbed the remote and started playing with it.
 In few seconds, he confirmed that John had a smart TV in his living room.
 We need now to sync laptop to TV.
 We can all see pictures after.

 -Fantastic, let’s do this!
 Vic was at least as excited as John was.
 It took Yuhuan little time to synchronize the laptop with the TV and soon, the pictures from the memory stick showed up one by one.
 Everybody in the room was now “glued” to the screen.
 There were lots of pictures to show and Zihuan started browsing through the folder slowly, so everyone could see.

 The pictures were so clear that one would think they were taking from close range.
 John was amazed and astonished!
 He just couldn’t understand how these two guys took these detailed pictures (apparently from a large distance) so well-focused on people’s faces, attire and posture.
 He understood right away how important the two guys sitting on the couch were for him.
 They did an amazing job without getting themselves exposed.

-It took some time before the pictures from the folder were all played and neither John nor Vic couldn’t figure out where the two personages they saw that morning into the restaurant were.
+It took some time before the pictures from the folder were all played and neither John nor Vic could figure out where the two personages (they saw that morning into the restaurant) were.

 -Yes Mr. Parker!
 They go to cemetery in Christian area.

 -There is a Christian area in Shanghai?
 Actually…wait a minute: this was a Christian burial judging by the ritual!
 It makes sense.

 -Yes, Mr. Parker, Christian ritual.
 We no familiar with Christian faith but look at pictures better and you see crosses at people neck.
 John followed Zihuan’s advice, grabbed the remote control and started browsing again through the files.